Johannes Hopf: Gençlerbirliği

 On 27 May 2015, Hopf signed a three-year deal with the Süper Lig club Gençlerbirliği S.K.
 He made his debut on 29 August 2015 in a 1–0 win against Kasımpaşa.
 Hopf was voted Gençlerbirliği's player of the year in both 2016 and 2017.

 Ankaragücü

 Hopf signed for Ankaragücü in the summer of 2018.
 His contract was terminated on 6 March 2019.
 Hopf made eight official appearances for the club.

 Retirement

-Hopf announced his retirement from professional football on 11 May 2020, not being able to recover from a serious hip injury.
+Hopf announced his retirement from professional football on 11 May 2020, unable to recover from a serious hip injury.

 International career

-Hopf received his first call up to the senior Sweden squad in March 2016 for friendlies against Turkey and Czech Republic, but did not play.
+Hopf was first called up to the Sweden squad in March 2016 for friendlies against Turkey and Czech Republic, but did not play.
 He was on stand-by for Sweden's 2018 FIFA World Cup squad.
 He ended his professional career without winning an international cap for Sweden.